 - The evaluation of the Supervisory Board's functioning.
 The Supervisory Board routinely assesses the quality of its functioning.
 However, there currently is no formal evaluation process in place.
-The Company plans to implement a formal evaluation process in the future: - Shareholding by members of the Supervisory Board.
+The Company plans to implement a formal evaluation process in the future; - Shareholding by members of the Supervisory Board.
 It should be noted that some of the Company's Directors hold very few Company shares.
-The Company plans to recommend that these Directors spend part of their attendance fees to acquire Company shares; - The general policy for granting stock options and performance shares.
+The Company recommends that these Directors spend part of their attendance fees to acquire Company shares; - The general policy for granting stock options and performance shares.
 There is currently no general policy for granting stock options or performance shares.
-In addition, the various grants of stock options and free shares that occurred in past fiscal years were not carried out on pre-determined calendar days as recommended under the terms of the AFEP-MEDEF Code.
-The purpose of these grants has always been to motivate employees and managers who are joining the Group, in particular following any of the Group's takeovers; - The fixed compensation of executive corporate officers.
+In addition, the various grants of stock options and free shares that occurred in past fiscal years were not carried out on predetermined calendar days as recommended under the terms of the AFEP-MEDEF Code.
+The purpose of these grants has always been to motivate employees and managers who are joining the Group, in particular following any of the Group's takeovers; - The grant of performance shares to the Chairman of the Management Board.
+The final vesting of the free shares granted to Amedeo D'Angelo is subject to the satisfaction of a market condition (the Management Board may, after approval of the Supervisory Board, waive in all or in part this market condition).
+Based on the worldwide business restructuring plan launched by the Company in February 2016, the Supervisory Board, based on the Compensation Committee's recommendation, considered that this market condition alone allows for a fair balance between internal and external performances of the company.
+The efforts Amedeo D'Angelo has made internally, particularly with respect to the implementation of the Company's new strategic plan, need to be reflected in the Company's valuation; - The fixed compensation of executive corporate officers.
 The compensation paid to executive corporate officers is reviewed every year, not following relatively long periods as recommended under the terms of the AFEP-MEDEF Code.
 The Company does not follow this recommendation because it believes that it is consistent neither with its current state of development, nor with the characteristic dynamism of target markets, requiring routine reassessments of key objectives and, as a result, of the compensation methods applicable to corporate officers.